silabs-MarkU/se-scripts/README.md

 #### OTA Testing:

 1. Use Simplicity PC Controller to create a Z-Wave network
-2. Provision the device to the network, and use Basic On Off to confirm that the device toggles the LED (or another method if using custom hardware)
+2. Provision the device to the network, and use Basic On/Off to confirm that the device toggles the LED (or another method if using custom hardware)
 3. Check firmware versions, as shown below, and note them (click `Get` to refresh):

 ![before](https://user-images.githubusercontent.com/111395060/197111532-c0c43c60-efe7-4c2c-9c6a-9637c0defa5a.png)